-- The Foundation course is suitable for anyone who would like to become a Dog Training Instructor.
+- Foundation - for anyone who would like to become a Dog Training Instructor.
 You do not need to have any prior experience of instructing.

-- The Advanced course is for instructors who have been instructing for at least a year.
+- Advanced - for instructors who have been instructing for at least a year.

-- Part Two is for people who have successfully completed the Foundation course in the past five years.
+- Part Two - for people who have successfully completed the Foundation course in the past five years.